Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

+with step size $\lambda > 0$.
+Full user code is shown in Appendix~\ref{appendix:smoothing}.
+While simplified, this optimization is a forward Euler implementation of the mean curvature flow and exemplifies a common pattern of mesh-based optimization via assembling local, face-wise gradients and updating vertex positions accordingly.

-We benchmark gradient computation against several AD frameworks: PyTorch and JAX (reverse-mode with JIT), Warp and Dr.JIT (GPU-optimized reverse-mode), and a hand-coded baseline with closed-form gradients.
-Results in Figure~\ref{fig:smoothing_scale} show that our system consistently outperforms CPU-based tools (e.g., TinyAD) and delivers strong GPU performance: \textbf{7.28$\mathbf{\times}$ over PyTorch}, \textbf{6.38$\mathbf{\times}$ over Warp}, \textbf{2.89$\mathbf{\times}$ over JAX}, and \textbf{1.98$\mathbf{\times}$ over Dr.JIT}.
-Compared to the manual baseline, we achieve a geometric mean speedup of $0.96\times$ indicating our system incurs negligible overhead.
+We benchmark gradient computation against several AD frameworks, including: PyTorch and JAX (reverse-mode with JIT); Warp, EnzymeAD, and Dr.JIT (GPU-optimized reverse-mode); and a hand-coded baseline with closed-form gradients.
+Results in Figure~\ref{fig:smoothing_scale} show that our system delivers strong GPU performance with geometric mean speedup of \textbf{8.87$\mathbf{\times}$ over PyTorch}, \textbf{8.63$\mathbf{\times}$ over Warp}, \textbf{12.19$\mathbf{\times}$ over JAX}, \textbf{4.53$\mathbf{\times}$ over Dr.JIT}, \textbf{1.26$\mathbf{\times}$ over EnzymeAD}, and \textbf{1.71$\mathbf{\times}$} over handwritten gradient baseline.
+We implement the handwritten gradient baseline in RXMesh~\cite{Mahmoud:2021:RAG} so that this baseline can take advantage of the optimized memory layout in RXMesh.

-This result validates our use of atomic scatter for gradient accumulation.
-Although atomics are often associated with contention-related slowdowns, mesh-based workloads---Laplacian smoothing here---typically exhibit low write conflicts.
-The manual implementation uses a gather-based accumulation strategy, and the fact that both approaches yield similar performance further supports the effectiveness of scatter in this context.
+This result indicates that our system introduces negligible overhead and validates our use of atomic scatter for gradient accumulation for this application.
+Although atomics are often associated with contention-related slowdowns, mesh-based workloads typically exhibit low write conflicts.
+The manual implementation here uses a gather-based accumulation strategy (i.e., no atomics) and the fact that both approaches yield similar performance further supports the effectiveness of scatter in this context.